- Home

 SafetyWing vs Genki compared for digital nomads.
 Coverage, pricing, claims, and which nomad insurance is right for long-term travel.

 SafetyWing and Genki are the two most popular subscription-based insurance options built specifically for digital nomads and long-term travelers in 2026.
 They share the same fundamental design philosophy — monthly billing, no fixed trip dates, buy from anywhere — but they solve different problems at different price points.
-After evaluating both policies across extended nomad stints in Southeast Asia, Europe, and Latin America, we can tell you exactly which one matches your situation and which one wastes your money.
+After evaluating both policies across extended nomad stints in Southeast Asia, Europe, and Latin America, here’s which one makes sense for your situation.

 Quick Verdict: SafetyWing vs Genki

-Choose SafetyWing if: You are a budget-conscious digital nomad or remote worker who needs affordable emergency medical coverage without a fixed return date.
-You do not regularly do extreme sports, you do not need mental health coverage or routine outpatient care, and you want the lowest possible monthly cost with home country visits and basic trip protection included.
+Choose SafetyWing if: You’re a budget-conscious digital nomad or remote worker who needs affordable emergency medical coverage without a fixed return date.
+You don’t regularly do extreme sports, you don’t need mental health coverage or routine outpatient care, and you want the lowest possible monthly cost with home country visits and basic trip protection included.

-Choose Genki if: You are a long-term nomad or expat who wants comprehensive health insurance — not just travel medical.
+Choose Genki if: You’re a long-term nomad or expat who wants full health insurance — not just travel medical.
 You value higher coverage limits, adventure sports protection, mental health coverage, dental basics, and faster claims processing.
-You are willing to pay more per month for substantially broader protection.
+You’re willing to pay more per month for substantially broader protection.

 | Category | Winner |